geekzter/azure-vdc/README.md

 In this option, Terraform can use optional Azure backend state, and invocation is wrapped by [tf_deploy.ps1](./scripts/tf_deploy.ps1).
 This unlocks [features](#feature-toggles) dependent on using [PowerShell](https://github.com/PowerShell/PowerShell#get-powershell) (run from Terraform [local-exec provisioner](https://www.terraform.io/docs/provisioners/local-exec.html)).

 1. Create a Codespace by following this [link](https://online.visualstudio.com/environments/new?name=azure-vdc&repo=geekzter/azure-vdc).
-This should prompt you to clone this repo when creating the Codepace.
+You will need to create a Codespace [plan](https://docs.microsoft.com/en-us/visualstudio/online/how-to/browser#create-an-environment) if you don't have one yet.
+This should prompt you to clone this repo when creating the Codespace.

 1. Once the Codespace has been created, open a terminal by typing Ctrl-` (backquote)